checkdigit/typescript-config/README.md

 ## Introduction

-This module contains the standard Check Digit Typescript configuration, along with our standard build tool `builder`.
+This module contains the standard Check Digit TypeScript configuration, along with our standard build tool `builder`.

-## Typescript Configuration
+## TypeScript Configuration

 - currently requires Node 22.11 or above.
 - emits `esnext`, with the default libraries, to avoid down-leveling.
 It is intended that application spec tests pick